lnargang/lnargang/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on <a href="https://github.com/fury-gl/fury">FURY</a> and personal projects.
 - 🎓 I’m currently studying at Indiana University
-- 📫 I prefer to be reached at lnargang@outlook.com.
 - ⚡ Fun fact: I play the <a href="https://en.wikipedia.org/wiki/Carillon">Carillon</a> for the Indiana University Bloomington campus!

 <!--